GeoFlood (v1.0.0): Computational model for overland flooding: Software Overview

 \subsubsection{Clawpack and GeoClaw}

-The GeoClaw software is a submodule of Clawpack \citep{clawpack}, an open-source software package for solving general hyperbolic systems of PDEs using finite-volume methods on logically Cartesian grids.
-GeoClaw was initially developed by \cite{george2006finite} as an extension to Clawpack for tsunami modeling, but has since been extended to overland flooding problems \citep{george2011adaptive} and hurricane-generated storm surges \citep{berger2011,mandli2013numerical}.
-GeoClaw combines the finite-volume wave-propagation algorithms in Clawpack \citep{leveque2002}, Riemann solvers for shallow water wave equations \citep{george2008}, patch-based AMR schemes \citep{berger1984adaptive,berger1989local} tailored for free-surface flows over topography, and methods for ingesting and interpolating general sets of topography or bathymetry that may be overlapping or nested \citep{george2006finite,leveque2011}.
+The GeoClaw software is a submodule of Clawpack \citep{clawpack}, an open-source software package for solving general hyperbolic systems of PDEs.
+GeoClaw was initially developed as an extension to Clawpack for tsunami modeling \citep{george2006finite}, but has since been extended to overland flooding problems \citep{george2011adaptive} and hurricane-generated storm surges \citep{mandli2013numerical}.
+GeoClaw combines finite-volume wave-propagation algorithms in Clawpack \citep{leveque2002}, Riemann solvers for shallow-water wave equations \citep{george2008}, patch-based adaptive mesh refinement (AMR) schemes \citep{berger1984adaptive,berger1989local} with interpolation schemes developed for free-surface flows over topography, and methods for integrating general sets (overlapping, misaligned, etc.) of digital elevation models (DEMs) in a manner that preserves volume conservation in the adaptive setting.
+See \citet{george2006finite,leveque2011} for details.
 Clawpack and GeoClaw have undergone extensive development over the past several decades \citep{mandli2016clawpack} and are actively maintained by the Clawpack development team.